 Policy implementation since the last Executive Board meeting has been most encouraging.
-In particular, the central bank has strictly implemented the monetary policy framework laid out in December 2000 Letter of Intent and important actions in the structural area have been implemented during January (Kohler).
+In particular, the central bank has strictly implemented the monetary policy framework laid out in December 2000 Letter of Intent and important actions in the structural area have been implemented during January (Kohler).11

-However, as the underlying weaknesses continued unabated, stability proved short-lived and it became increasingly clear that the program was not viable.
-While external funds remained invested at extremely short maturity, maturities in T-bill auctions started to shorten drastically already in late-January and interest rates started to shoot up, reaching 70 per cent in mid-February.
-These cast serious doubts on the sustainability of public debt and exposed banks with large portfolios of government bonds with maturities of 12-18 months purchased at low interest rates during 2000.
-Rising public debt, high inflation and the continued appreciation of the currency created considerable uncertainty over the sustainability of the peg.
-It took a political skirmish between the Prime Minister and the President to break the peg in the second half of February 2001.
-Massive flight from the Turkish lira could not be checked despite rising interest rates, with overnight rates reaching 5.000 per cent, and rapid drying up of liquidity.
-As the attack on the currency threatened complete loss of control over monetary policy as well as a rapid depletion of international reserves, the government was forced to abandon the peg and to float the currency, again with the support of the IMF.
-Within a single day the currency lost
+However, because of the underlying weaknesses, stability proved short-lived and it became increasingly clear that the program was not viable.
+While external funds remained invested at extremely short maturity, from late January there was increasing recourse to auctioning T-bills with shorter maturities, and interest rates started to shoot up, reaching 70 per cent in mid-February.
+These developments cast serious doubts on the sustainability of public debt, and exposed banks with large portfolios of government bonds with maturities of 12-18 months purchased at low interest rates during 2000.
+Rising public debt, high inflation and the continued real appreciation of the currency created considerable uncertainty over the sustainability of the peg.
+It took a political skirmish between the Prime Minister and the

-&lt;sup>11 IMF's Fischer says Turkey Program on Track, IMF News Brief No. 00/17, November 26, 2000.
+10 IMF's Fischer says Turkey programme on track, IMF News Brief No. 00/17, November 26, 2000.

-&lt;sup>12 IMF News Brief No. 10/13, February 5, 2001.
+11 IMF News Brief No. 01/13, February 5, 2001.